act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap-non-standard-navigation.md

 ### Expectation 1

-For each target element help information is [visible on the page](#visible-on-the-page) and [exposed to assistive technologies](#exposes-to-assistive-technologies) or can be accessed from within the keyboard trap.
+For each target element help information is [visible on the page](#visible-on-the-page) and [included in the accessibility tree](#included-in-the-accessibility-tree) or can be accessed from within the keyboard trap.

 **Note**: As per WCAG 2.0 Success Criterion 2.1.1 Keyboard the help information should be accessible through a keyboard interface.